TheMarex/ba-thesis/text/4_stabilizer.md

 To implement the stabilizer above, a number of problems had to be solved.
 For one, computing the inverse kinematics is challenging.
-During walking the base of support depends on which foot is in contact with the ground.
+During walking the base of support depends on the foot that is in contact with the ground.
 For example, if the left foot is the support foot, it is considered the base and the right foot is considered the TCP.
-The reverse is true if the right foot is the support foot.
+If the right foot is the support foot, the reverse is true.
 In dual support phase, we actually have two bases of support, which yields a parallel kinematic chain.
 \name{Simox}, the framework used to compute the inverse kinematics, describes the kinematic structure of a robot as a directed tree.
 Solving the inverse kinematics was initially only possible for sub-trees of that tree.
-Which means it was not possible to chose base and TCP freely, but it was determined by the structure in which the kinematic model was initially described.
+Chosing the the base and the TCP freely was not possible, but it was determined by the structure in which the kinematic model was initially described.

 As a first approximation, a kinematic model with the left foot as root node was used.